Original Cast Album: Company

-Original Cast Album: Company is a 1970 documentary film by D. A. Pennebaker, observing the marathon recording session to create the original cast album for the Stephen Sondheim musical Company.
+Original Cast Album: Company is a 1970 documentary film produced by Daniel Melnick, then the executive VP of New York's Talent Associates, and directed by D. A. Pennebaker, observing the marathon recording session to create the original cast album for the Stephen Sondheim musical Company.

 Background

-Pennebaker initially intended the project as a pilot for a television series dedicated to the making-of different cast recordings.
-His small film crew joined the musical's cast at the Columbia Records 30th Street recording studio on the first Sunday in May 1970, shortly after Company opened on Broadway.
+Talent Associates initially intended the project as a pilot for a television series dedicated to the making-of different cast recordings.
+Pennebaker's film crew joined the musical's cast at the Columbia Records 30th Street recording studio on 3 May 1970, shortly after Company had opened on Broadway (26 April).

+Sponsorship

+Eastern Airlines signed on as financial sponsor many months before the filming, and before Company had been chosen.
+The new musicals Coco and Applause had been considered, but they were “passed over on the assumption that the leading ladies [Katharine Hepburn and Lauren Bacall] would not be prepared to be photographed without Hollywood make-up.”
+Eastern Airlines viewed the second-night Company performance on 27 April and then withdrew its financial underwriting, five days before filming.
+Eastern had reservations about the actions of the stewardess character April—“not so much that she slept with him [Bobby], but that she missed her flight.”
+Less than 48 hours before the recording session and scheduled filming, Chrysler Corporation agreed to sponsorship.